-2011 Employee Stock Purchase Plan
+Employee Stock Purchase Plan

-The Advaxis, Inc. 2011 Employee Stock Purchase Plan ("ESPP") was approved by the Company's shareholders in September 2011.
-The ESPP allows employees to purchase Common Stock of the Company at a 15% discount to the market price on designated exercise dates.
-Employees were eligible to participate in the ESPP beginning December 30, 2011.
-40,000 shares of the Company's Common Stock are reserved for issuance under the ESPP.
+The Advaxis, Inc. 2011 Employee Stock Purchase Plan ("2011 ESPP") was approved by the Company's stockholders in September 2011.
+The 2011 ESPP allowed employees to purchase common stock of the Company at a 15% discount to the market price on designated exercise dates.
+Employees were eligible to participate in the 2011 ESPP beginning December 30, 2011.
+40,000 shares of the Company's common stock were reserved for issuance under the 2011 ESPP.